IanESmith/static-website/Services/cdmp/notes.md

 ## Common Data Matching Platform
-Status as at 8th Aug 201
+Release Candidate 1 status as at 8th Aug 201

 ### What is blocking us
 - We've no longer have a tech lead.
 The team can continue in the short term but this is a blocker